openvinotoolkit/datumaro/docs/source/docs/command-reference/context_free/prune.md

 ![entropy](../../../../images/entropy.png)

 #### `ndr`
-Removes near-duplicated images in subset.
+Remove near-duplicated images in each subset.
 You could check detail for this method in [ndr](./transform.md#ndr).
-We set `num_cut` to a size that the ratio that will be left in the entire dataset.
+We set `num_cut` parameter of `ndr` as a size that the ratio that will be left in the entire dataset.
 ```console
 datum prune -m ndr -p </path/to/project/>
 ```